 Alex Capecelatro is the Co-Founder & CEO of JStar, a voice-activated home automation company.
 Previously, he founded Yeti and At The Pool, social discovery apps with members in more than 120 countries.
 Alex grew up in New York and received his engineering degree from UCLA in 2010.
 Prior to launching his own ventures, Alex ran sustainability initiatives at Fisker Automotive and consulted for firms including the X Prize Foundation, the Naval Research Lab, and Aerogel Technologies.
 Alex splits his time between Denver and Los Angeles.
 In his spare time Alex is on the Board of Directors for StartOut and the UCLA Engineering Alumni Association.
 He’s an avid hiker, skier, and skydiver, and lives with his partner Brian.

-Originally from Milwaukee, Wisconsin, he studied at the University of Wisconsin there for his Bachelors in Business Administration and Hunter College for Russian studies.
-Charles volunteers and supports several organizations, including St. Jude Children’s Research Hospital, The Center, and AFER.
+Originally from Milwaukee, Wisconsin, he studied at the University of Wisconsin for his Bachelors in Business Administration.
+Charles volunteers and supports several organizations, including Concordia, St. Jude Children’s Research Hospital, The Center, and AFER.

 After more than 20 years in business development and sales, and eight years of toiling on the weekends for a winery in Sonoma, Carla took her experience to the wine industry.
 In 2012, she created Crushed, an app that powers social sharing of wine.
 Crushed became the major content and lifestyle platform for the wine industry and was acquired by a wine company in early 2016.
 Currently Carla is developing and launching, To Go Bike, a new line of bike accessories to power commuters and bike share riders in a safer, sleeker and smarter way.